 The orchid is a show stopping bloom and one that I have wanted to make yet another in paper for the longest time.
 You can find my dendrobium paper orchid in this post and my phalaenopsis orchid pattern and tutorial here.
 With my paper orchid design, I decided to create a potted version that would make a gorgeous gift or to grace my winter table scape.
 The plant design itself is made of seven blooms, three on one stem and four on the other.
 They vary in size as they climb the stem, and are surrounded by a flurry of long, luscious paper leaves in a deep metallic green.
 To make this paper orchid, begin by downloading the flower pattern below.
 If you have a cutting machine you can click on the SVG, and if you will be cutting by hand then download the PDF and print the templates.
-I used a text weight metallic paper in Ice Gold to make the petals and added color to the center pieces with a gold and copper foil pen (shop this project below if you want to do the same!).
+I used a text weight metallic paper in Ice Gold to make the petals and added color to the center pieces with a gold and copper foil pen.
 The leaves were made from metallic Botanic green, also in text weight.